 Some later volumes in the series have their detractors.
 Mcdonald drastically changes Fletch's circumstances throughout the series, and even the focal characters, which means that you don't always get what you expect.
 Of course, some see this as a virtue, but be aware that Confess, Fletch, for example, is as much a Flynn novel as it is a Fletch novel, and Fletch is pretty much a secondary character in Fletch Reflected.
 As well, be aware that not all the actual mysteries that Fletch has to solve are on the innovative level of the original novel.
 But Mcdonald is a lean, economical stylist, and even the least of the Fletch novels flies along at a breakneck pace, with wit, panache and subversive mischief to spare.

-There were rumours back in 2000 or so that director Kevin Smith (best known for Dogma and Clerks, and referred to around here as "the other Kevin Smith") was developing a film based on the prequel novel, Fletch Won.
+There were rumours back in 2000 or so that director Kevin Smith (best known for slacker comedies such as Dogma and Clerks (and referred to around here as "the other Kevin Smith") was developing a film based on the prequel novel, Fletch Won.
 Evidently Smith has held the film rights to the book series for a while now, and has been quoted as saying "I actually learned to write dialogue by reading Mcdonald's Fletch books."

 Respectfully submitted by Rudyard Kennedy.